The disturbing disappearance of Daylenn Pua from Hawaii’s Stairway To Heaven walkway

 Daylenn Moke Pua

-Daylenn Moke Pua disappeared February 27, 2015, Haiku Stairs, Waianae, Hawaii
+Daylenn Moke Pua disappeared February 27, 2015, Haiku Stairs, Waianae, Hawaii.
+Remains never located.

-He never returned from the Stairs.
-Was the mystery man responsible?
-Did he fall to his death on the dangerous steps, or did something else happen that day?
+Moke never returned from the Stairs.
+Did the mystery man have something to do with his disappearance?
+Did Moke fall to his death on the treacherous steps, or did something more sinister occur that day?

 Who was Daylenn Pua?